goro6669/QCYN-owhat-analysis/README.md

-An exploratory analysis about OWhat data.
+An exploratory analysis about fan economy.

 QCYN was a talent reality show broadcasted in 2019 on iQiyi.com, franchised by Korean TV network Mnet.
 In this survival reality show, 100 "Trainee"s (idols-to-be) participated in a competition and fought to be part of an idol group limited to 9 members that has debuted on April 6th, 2019.
 Audiences of this show (fans, "youth producers") would vote to decide who would survive in each round; therefore, their support on OWhat.com (one of the largest fan-supporting websites in China) partially reflected how much fans had invested on their favorite Trainees by the day of finals.